shinobi5/skeletor/README.md

 ## Front-end boilerplate

+A front-end boilerplate with a focus on current and upcoming web standards.
+Idea is to be as vanilla as possible, while adding a bundler (parcel) and polyfill support options for non-supporting browsers of module imports and the technologies that make up web components: Custom Elements, Shadow DOM and templates/slots.

+At it's barebones it can be used for static projects or for spinnning up a POC.
+A basic service worker and webmanifest are included for PWA features.
+A router and a state management library can be included for SPA's.

+### Commands
 These commands can be replaced with `npm` e.g. `npm run start`

 + `yarn setup`: Remove git, install dependencies and start the project